unraid/docs/docs/unraid-os/manual/troubleshooting.md

 **Identifying the parity Drives**

-There are 2 slightly different approaches that can be used to identify the parity drives.
+There are two slightly different approaches that can be used to identify the parity drives.
 If you get unexpected results then you should ask for help in the forums before proceeding.